 The Unexpected History of South Carolina - 1670 - 1788

-The colony of Carolina was not established until 1670.
+The colony of Carolina, (there was no North or South) was not established until 1670.

 It's first settlers came from Barbados.

 Barbados is a small island in the Caribbean.
 It was a British colony.
 It had become the refuge for Sephardic Jews escaping Brasil.

 Parts of Brasil had been ruled by the Dutch.
 The Jews, who had fled the Inquisition in Spain and arrived in Holland, were encouraged to keep going.

 They migrated to Dutch territories all over the world.